-With the rising popularity of cremation, it is likely that you or a loved one is considering it over traditional burials.
-There are lots of reasons why it’s a fantastic option.
-Cremation is cheaper, requires less labor, and is better for the environment than being buried in a grave.
+With the rising popularity of cremation, it is likely that you or a loved one may consider cremation over a traditional burial.
+There are lots of reasons why it’s a good option, including the fact that it’s less costly than burial, involves less labor, and it’s better for the environment than being buried in a grave.

 However, many people don’t know what they want to do with a loved one’s ashes after cremation.
 There are more laws and regulations for ash scattering than you may realize— so make sure you know the rules governing where and how ashes can be spread.